interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 1. Your completed Colab Notebook
 2. A set of generated game locations, items and connections in the same JSON format as the LIGHT data
 3. A zip file with all training data files that you used to fine-tune your models
-4. A PDF writeup that explains what did in this homework.
+4. A PDF writeup that explains what you did in this homework.
 You should say whether or not you think it's now feasible to fully generate text adventure games with AI.
 What other pieces would you need to implement, in addition to what you did in this homework?

-You should submit your completed home to [Gradescope]({page.submission_link}).
+You should submit your completed homework to [Gradescope]({page.submission_link}).
 You can work in pairs.
 Only one partner should submit - be sure to specify who your partner was when you make your submission.

 # Recommended readings